lermana/nyc_dob_analysis/report.md

 - increasing the likelihood of penalty payment
 - discouraging bad behavior that may be driven by the opportunity for low-cost penalty default

-Additionally, the maintenance of a reasonable gap between issuance and hearing dates for DoB-issued ECB penalties would ensure that developers and landlords could realize their harmful behavior immediately and would also reduce backlog in ECB violations cases.
+Additionally, the maintenance of a reasonable gap between issuance and hearing dates for DoB-issued ECB penalties would reduce the ability of harmful actors to delay, e.g. until units in a new building are sold, penalty payment in such a way that is helpful to their cash flows.

 The achievement of these goals may require additional human resources, since it seems that the increases in penalty collection delay or laxness are well-correlated to increases in penalty issuance volumes.
 That said, automated and possibly statistical tools could allow for a more efficient and manageable path to execution.

-Finally, the City needs to ensure that violation penalties do not stay stagnant in competitive real state markets.
+Finally, the city needs to ensure that violation penalties do not remain stagnant.
+New York City, even in its ups and downs, remains a competitive real state market.
 The profit from arising in residential housing price should be priced in penalty to avoid building owners and developers are careless on their violations.

 [^](#table-of-contents)